Policy rollbacks can’t counteract technology advances in retirement investing

 V2X tech makes Tampa commutes safer, faster, less confusing

 Technology is fundamentally altering the investment landscape, and it will continue to have a profound influence on the quality of service that individual investors receive.
-This change coupled with a shift in consumer preferences from a younger generation are crucial for evaluating the controversy currently surrounding the fiduciary rule.
+This change, coupled with a shift in consumer preferences from a younger generation, is crucial for evaluating the controversy currently surrounding the fiduciary rule.

 In April 2016, the Department of Labor announced its final rule to amend the definition of “fiduciary” under the Employee Retirement Income Security Act.
-The rule imposes a broader fiduciary standard on those providing retirement advice to individual retirement account (IRA) holders, and also clarify and adds to existing standards for advisers to 401(k) and other retirement plans.
+The rule imposes a broader fiduciary standard on those providing retirement advice to individual retirement account (IRA) holders, and also clarifies and adds to existing standards for advisers to 401(k) and other retirement plans.

 In short: Anyone who receives compensation for providing retirement advice must put their clients’ “best interest” first, as opposed to recommending products that are deemed to be broadly “suitable” but that compensate advisers more than competing low-fee investment funds.

-While it might seem obvious that investors deserve advice that puts their interests first, the rule has engendered a storm of protest from inception to more recent Trump administration threats to delay or scrap the implementation of the rule.
+While it might seem obvious that investors deserve advice that puts their interests first, the rule has engendered a storm of protest, from inception to more recent Trump administration threats to delay or scrap the implementation of the rule.

 The guiding principle of the Labor Department’s fiduciary rule is absolutely correct and long overdue.
 All too often investors in retirement plans pay higher fees than they should, and their accounts contain high-cost funds that reward the provider of advice rather than the client.